LionsAd/drupal_ti/README.md

     - DRUPAL_TI_RUNNERS="phpunit simpletest behat"
 ````

-This example would run phpunit as one matrix runner, which gives you results fast, then both phpunit and simpletest as the slow runner.
+This example would run phpunit as one matrix runner, which gives you results fast, then phpunit, simpletest and behat as the slow runner.

 If you want to run drupal_ti with a Drupal-8 module, then you need to use: